veezart/Arch/arch-install-guide.md

 Use app Rufus:
 https://rufus.ie/

-## I Core installation
+## Core installation
 ----------------------

 ### archfi
 ----------
-Instead You can use archfi script instead but remember to completete instalation and configuration like is in the next steps. https://github.com/MatMoul/archfi
+You can use archfi script instead but remember to complette instalation and configuration like is in the next steps. https://github.com/MatMoul/archfi

 ```wget archfi.sf.net/archfi or wget matmoul.github.io/archfi```